omni/tokenbridge/ui/README.md

       * `FOREIGN_RPC_URL`=https://kovan.infura.io/mew
     * When deployment is finished, check that the `bridgeDeploymentResults.json` file exists in the `poa-bridge-contracts/deploy` directory and includes the bridge contract addresses.

-5. Install and run the POA Token Bridge.
+5. Install and run the POA Token Bridge Oracle.
-    * Got to the `sokol-kovan-bridge` folder and `git clone https://github.com/poanetwork/token-bridge`
+    * Go to the `sokol-kovan-bridge` folder and `git clone https://github.com/poanetwork/tokenbridge`
+    * `cd tokenbridge/oracle`
-    * Follow instructions in the [POA Token Bridge repo](https://github.com/poanetwork/token-bridge).
+    * Follow instructions in the [Oracle](../oracle/README.md).

 If successful, you will see bridge processes run when you issue a command.
 For example, run `npm run watcher:signature-request`